KILTprotocol/kilt-workshop-101/verification.md

 # ✅ Verification

 In this section, you'll play the role of a <span class="label-role verifier">verifier</span>:

-* You'll take an `AttestedClaim` object;
+* You'll take an `AttestedClaim` object given to you by a <span class="label-role claimer">claimer</span>;
 * You'll verify that its data is correct;
-* You'll verify that it exists, aka that it's on-chain.
+* You'll verify that the corresponding attestation hash exists on-chain and is not revoked.

 ## Get an `AttestedClaim` object

 You can either:

 * take the `AttestedClaim` object you've generated in the previous step as an <span class="label-role attester">attester</span>;
-* or select one from this [shared doc](https://hackmd.io/c6OBNgWWR8yWJhMj7WICUA?edit);
 * or if you're in a workshop, ask another participant to send you their `AttestedClaim` object.

 In the following, we'll refer to it as `<attestedClaimJSON>`.

-## Code: create file
+## Create a file

 Create a new file `4-verification.js`.
-All the following code needs to go into this file.
+All of the code for this step needs to go into this file.

 ## Code: verify the data